Dying without a Will in the UK

 - Half Aunts and Uncles

-Finally, it the Estate could not be shared out according to the family lineage above, the Intestacy Rules determine that the entire Estate should pass to The Crown!
-Property, assets and personal possessions will be sold off and the funds raised return to the Government coffers.
+Finally, if the Estate could not be shared out according to the family lineage above, the Intestacy Rules determine that the entire Estate should pass to The Crown!
+Property, assets and personal possessions will be sold off, and the funds raised return to the Government coffers.